Partner with us to produce thought leadership that moves the needle on behavioral healthcare.

 Add some text here

-Drawing on other cities' successes in offering same day work and pay, Mural Arts and Mental Health Partnerships proposed a mural-making work opportunity for individuals experiencing economic instability.
+Drawing on other cities' successes in offering same day work and pay, Mural Arts, Community Life Improvement Program (CLIP), City of Philadelphia DBHIDS, the Managing Director's Office, and local philanthropies created work opportunities for individuals experiencing economic instability.

 The Barra Foundation and The Sheller Family Foundation awarded Mural Arts Philadelphia and Mental Health Partnerships grants to initiate a program in Philadelphia.
-Mural Arts Philadelphia and Mental Health Partnerships proposed a mural-making work opportunity for individuals experiencing economic instability.
-The opportunity specifically targets participants experiencing economic instability in Center City, Philadelphia.
-The grant award included support for a set of discovery interviews and the development of a theory of change.
-This three-month discovery phase, led by The Scattergood Foundation, was used to inform the design, implementation, and evaluation of a “same day work” program in Philadelphia and has resulted in a publicly available report.
+Mural Arts Philadelphia proposed a mural-making work opportunity for individuals experiencing economic instability.
+The opportunity specifically targets participants experiencing economic instability in Center City and Kensington, Philadelphia.
+The initial grant award included support for a set of discovery interviews and the development of a theory of change.
+This three-month discovery phase, led by The Scattergood Foundation, was used to inform the design, implementation, and evaluation of a “same day work” program and has resulted in a publicly available report.